 Crisis and community care grants

-The Scottish Welfare Fund is a discretionary scheme and so a grant will be based on our assessment of your circumstances.
+The Scottish Welfare Fund is a discretionary scheme administered by local authorities.
+The fund is split into crisis grants and community care grants.
+Any grant awarded is based on our assessment of your circumstances.

 If you are on benefits or a low income and are having difficulty because of an exceptional situation or in meeting one-off expenses, the Scottish Welfare fund may help you.